The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 8. North Sea

-The North Sea sits between multiple nations and supports dense commercial traffic, fishing fleets, and extensive oil and gas infrastructure.
-Strong gales and extreme seas have caused countless shipwrecks historically.
-Data from oil platforms like Goma oilfield showed that rogue waves occur far more often than statistical models allowed for.
+The North Sea sits between several countries and handles heavy commercial shipping, fishing fleets, and tons of oil and gas operations.
+Strong gales and brutal seas have sunk ships here for centuries.
+When they started collecting data from oil platforms like the Goma oilfield, they found rogue waves showing up far more frequently than anyone thought possible based on the old statistical models.

 But the natural hazards are only part of the picture.
-The sheer volume of ships navigating around fixed offshore platforms and through congested lanes creates persistent collision risks.
-Vessels disappear here because of groundings, collisions, and structural fatigue from prolonged exposure to brutal weather while operating in a complex, high-stress environment.
+The massive amount of ship traffic weaving around fixed offshore platforms and through crowded shipping lanes creates constant collision risks.

-Climate modeling suggests extreme wave heights in the southern and eastern parts of the North Sea could increase by 8 percent by the end of this century, which means the navigational risks will only intensify.
+Climate models predict that extreme wave heights in the southern and eastern North Sea could jump by 8 percent by century’s end, which means navigating these waters is only going to get more dangerous.

 9. Gulf of Guinea

-The Gulf of Guinea, off West Africa, earns its place on this list for entirely different reasons.
+The Gulf of Guinea off West Africa makes this list for completely different reasons.
 The danger here is human.

 10. Indonesian Archipelago and Sunda Strait